dgcmaduranga/mediscope/README.md

 📜 License

-This project is licensed under the MIT License – feel free to modify and use it.
+This project is licensed under the MIT License

 💡 Author